vuestorefront/vue-storefront/docs/guide/cookbook/checklist.md

 The `pm2` [memory usage](http://pm2.keymetrics.io/docs/usage/monitoring/) is growing with each page refresh.

-_PM2_ restarts the process after [1GB of RAM (by default)](https://github.com/DivanteLtd/vue-storefront/blob/master/ecosystem.json) is in use; This can be adjusted and together with multiple node `instances` set in `ecosystem.json`, it's pretty good work-around for memory leaks.
+_PM2_ restarts the process after [1GB of RAM (by default)](https://github.com/DivanteLtd/vue-storefront/blob/master/ecosystem.json#L5) is in use; This can be adjusted and together with multiple node `instances` set in `ecosystem.json`, it's pretty good work-around for memory leaks.

 Additionally, there are many ways to trace memory leaks, however we're using the browser tools (Memory profile) most of the time.
 [Here you have it explained in details](https://marmelab.com/blog/2018/04/03/how-to-track-and-fix-memory-leak-with-nodejs.html).
-Another usefull tools are [New Relic APM](http://newrelic.com) and [Google Trace](https://cloud.google.com/trace/docs/setup/nodejs)
+Another useful tools are [New Relic APM](http://newrelic.com) and [Google Trace](https://cloud.google.com/trace/docs/setup/nodejs)

 #### 2. How to use Vue plugins